kodecocodes/i9t/testing/testing.markdown

 }
 ```
 Here's what changed in the code:
-- You didn't need the workout list table accessibility identifier.
-You could have gone straight to the app's tables and then to their cells.
-Notice that you essentially replaced descendantsMatchingType(.Table) with tables and childrenMatchingType(.Cell) with cells.
+1. You didn't need to use the accessibility identifier "Workout Table" after all.
+Instead, you get _all_ tables in the app and then get all of their cells.
+Notice that you replaced `descendantsMatchingType(.Table)` with convenience method `tables` and `childrenMatchingType(.Cell)` with convenience method `cells`.

-The most commonly used query is descendantsMatchingType(_:) so Apple provided convenience methods for all the common types. childrenMatchingType(_:) doesn't have convenience methods but using descendantsMatchingType(_:) has the same effect in this case
+>**Note**: The element query `descendantsMatchingType(_:)` is so common that Apple provided convenience methods for all the common types. `childrenMatchingType(_:)` doesn't have convenience methods but using `descendantsMatchingType(_:)` has the same effect in this case
-- This is the extra step you added to the test.
-Once in the workout detail screen, tap the "Select & Workout" button.
-Again notice you don't need to specify which table you're talking about.
-You an go directly from the app to its tables to its buttons, then disambiguate using the button's title.
-You do the same with the alert's "OK" button except this time you go through the app's alerts instead of through the app's tables.
+1. This is the extra step you added to the test.
+Once in the workout detail screen, you tap on **Select & Workout**.
+Again, notice you don't need to specify which table you're talking about.
+You an drill down from the app to its tables to the table's buttons, then disambiguate using the button's title.
+You do the same with the alert's **OK** button except this time you go through the app's alerts instead of through the app's tables.
-- Before, to get to the back button you were going trough the navigation bar.
-Now you simply query all the app's buttons and tap on the one identified by the string "Workouts."
+1. In the previous implementation of this test, you were first referencing the navigation bar to get to the its back button.
+Now you query the app's buttons and tap on the one identified by the string "Workouts."

-Run the test testRaysFullBodyWorkout() one more time.
-The same sequence of events plays out, except this time you tap on "Select & Workout" and dismiss the alert view.
+Run `testRaysFullBodyWorkout()` one more time.
+The same sequence of events plays out, except this time you tap on **Select & Workout** and dismiss the alert view.
 When you try to come back to the list of workouts...splat.
 The test fails!

 ![bordered bezel](/images/testFailure.png)

 //Note: It seems that screenshots are not implemented in beta 4.
-Once they are I want to look at those as I explain why it failed.
+I want to look at those as I explain why it failed.
+I'll check again in the GM.

 Let's figure out why the test failed.
+Xcode gives you the error message "UI Testing Failure - Multiple matches found".
+You can get this error when you're expecting one `XCUIElement` but instead get multiple.

-The error message is "UI Testing Failure - Multiple matches found:".
-You have three options when you want to go from a set of query results to an individual XCUIElement:
+Let's take a step back.
+You have three options when you want to go from a set of query results to single `XCUIElement`:

-- You can use subscripting if you have a  unique identifier.
-For example, buttons["OK"].
+1. You can use **subscripting** if the element you want has a unique identifier.
+For example, `buttonsQuery["OK"]`.
-- You can use indexing if want an element at a particular index.
-For example in a table view you can use, tables.cells.elementAtIndex(?) to get the first cell.
+1. You can use **indexing** if want an element at a particular index.
+For example, you can use `tables.cells.elementAtIndex(0)` to get the first cell in a table view.
-- If you're sure the query returns only one element, you can use XCUIElementQuery's  element property.
+1. If you're _sure_ a query resolves down to one element, you can use `XCUIElementQuery`'s **`element`** property.

-If you use any of the three technique's above and end up with more than one XCUIElement, the test fails.
-Your test failed because the line below resulted in two buttons:
+If you use any of the three technique's shown above and end up with more than one `XCUIElement`, the test fails.
+Why's that?
+If you then want to tap or swipe on the element, the UI testing framework doesn't know which element you mean.
+In particular, `testRaysFullBodyWorkout()` failed because the line below resulted in two buttons:

     app.buttons["Workouts"].tap()

+Can you find the duplicates?
 One is in the top left, next to the back button (this is the one you meant to tap).
-The second one is inside the "Workouts" tab down below:
+The second one is inside the "Workouts" tab on the bottom left of the screen:

 ![bordered bezel](/images/testFailure.png)

+Whoops!
 Fix the test by replacing the faulty line with the following:

    app.navigationBars.buttons["Workouts"].tap()

+HERE

+It seems like you did need to go through the navigation bar after all! `descendantsMatchingType(.NavigationBar) navigationBars` is the convenience method for `matching

-Adding navigationBars between app and buttons makes it clear to the UI testing framework that you want the "Workouts" button located in a navigation bar.
+Adding `navigationBars` between `app` and `buttons` makes it clear to the UI testing framework that you want the "Workouts" button located in a navigation bar.
 Re-run your UI test to verify that it passes now.

 ### UI recording
 s